Atlanta Mayor Bottoms says it's time to 'pass the baton' as she announces she won't seek reelection

 "What I see happening in the streets of Atlanta is not Atlanta.
 This is not a protest.
 This is not in the spirit of Martin Luther King Jr. This is chaos.
 A protest has purpose," she said, according to FOX 5 Atlanta.

 But Atlanta in the past year has seen a dramatic rise in crime, which some have blamed on Bottoms.
 Homicides increased by 58% in 2020, according to the Atlanta Journal Constitution (AJC).
-In the first two months of 2021, homicides increased 80% compared to the same two months in 2020, the Wall Street Journal reported.
-Robberies and assaults are up too.

 "The level of crime and violence is just at unacceptable levels and it’s fracturing our city in a way that I haven’t seen in my lifetime," Reed told The Frank Ski Show on an Atlanta radio station, according to the AJC.